 This is more understandable when working for a start-up, which might have a tight budget, but when someone like Conservative minister Dominic Raab offers an unpaid internship in his office for up to six months, it seems a tad exploitative.

 The graduate jobs market is highly competitive and unpaid internships reflect this level of intense competition.
 With so many graduates hungry for the top jobs, and limited places available, working for free has become the new ‘starting at the bottom’, as opposed to working for minimum wage.

 The problem, though, is that only a very narrow slice of graduates will be able to afford to do an unpaid internship in London.
-This results in certain industries – such as the media and fashion – selecting on the basis of wealth and privilege, rather than purely talent and ability.
+This results in certain industries – such as the media and fashion – selecting on the basis of wealth and privilege, rather than pure talent and ability.
 Indeed, unpaid internships widen the gap between the rich and poor.